unfoldcollective/sensorium.is-2016/src/documents/workshops/generative.html.md

 The workshop will be facilitated by Karsten Schmidt, an award-winning computational artist and designer.
 During one day, participants will co-create a modular sculpture using custom software and techniques of digital fabrication.
 The workshop is suitable for beginners as well as more experienced designers or artists, who will benefit from being able to push the boundaries of their creativity.

-This workshop builds on Karsten’s processes and tools from his [thi.ng project](https://thi.ng).
+This workshop builds on Karsten’s processes and tools from his <a href="http://thi.ng/" target="_blank">thi.ng project</a>.
 Participants will be working with a variety of materials, fabrication techniques, laser cutter and custom developed software.
 The workshop will provide a hands-on overview and skills in tools, techniques and landscape of computational design practices.
 Participants will learn how to employ techniques of parametric and generative design as well as tools of digital fabrication.

 It will take place in LAB - a new space for digital fabrication in the center of Bratislava.